Jasper Packard: Early public office

+Congress

 Packard was elected as a Republican to the Forty-first, Forty-second, and Forty-third Congresses (March 4, 1869 – March 3, 1875).
 He served as chairman of the Committee on Expenditures in the Department of State (Forty-third Congress), Committee on Private Land Claims (Forty-third Congress).

 He was not a candidate for renomination in 1874.

+Later career

 He engaged in newspaper pursuits.
-He was later appointed commandant of the State soldiers' home at Lafayette, Indiana on July 1, 1899.
+He was later appointed commandant of the State soldiers' home at Lafayette, Indiana, on July 1, 1899.

 Death

-Packard died in Lafayette on December 13, 1899 and was interred in the Soldiers' Home Cemetery.
+Packard died in Lafayette on December 13, 1899, and was interred in the Soldiers' Home Cemetery.